top of page

 Devastating Cuts

-Cuts to office-based interventionalists have become so severe that, in 2024, there are 195 procedures across service lines that are paid at rates less than the direct costs associated with those procedures – as calculated by CMS itself.
-In the 2025 PFS Proposed Rule released in July, this number would grow to 300, a 50% increase.
-In other words, for 300 services, CMS will not pay clinicians in private practice enough to cover the direct expenses of those services before even considering other costs like physician work and indirect costs (see chart below).
+Cuts to office-based interventionalists have been so severe that, in 2025, there were 300 office-based procedures across service lines that were paid at rates less than the direct costs associated with those procedures – as calculated by CMS itself.
+In other words, for 300 services, CMS did not pay clinicians in private practice enough to cover the direct expenses of those services before even considering other costs like physician work and indirect costs (see chart below).

 It is important to underscore that all of these services are procedures performed outside of the hospital in the patient-preferred, community-based setting and that these services typically are the lowest cost option available to Medicare beneficiaries.
-Most of these services also utilize high-technology, high-cost supplies and equipment, the reimbursement for which under the PFS has been significantly eroded by the “direct cost adjustment” since 2007.
-In other words, since 2007, under the PFS, the immediate discount off total direct costs has increased from 33 percent to 56 percent.
-It is reasonable to assume that when indirect costs (i.e. overhead) and physician work are included in the total cost of care, that the number of office-based services under the PFS for which reimbursement is less than costs is significantly higher than 300.
+Most of these services also utilize high-technology, high-cost supplies and equipment, the reimbursement for which under the PFS has been significantly eroded by the “direct cost adjustment” since 2006.
+In other words, from 2006 to 2025, under the PFS, the immediate discount off total direct costs had increased from 33 percent to 56 percent.
+When indirect costs (i.e. overhead) and physician work are included in the total cost of care, the number of office-based services under the PFS for which reimbursement is less than costs is significantly higher than 300.

-This underfunding by the Medicare PFS of critical office-based services is a key catalyst for the growing site-of-service differentials between the hospital outpatient and office-based setting.
+This underfunding by the Medicare PFS of critical office-based services is a key catalyst for the growing site-of-service differentials between the hospital outpatient and office-based setting (see chart below).
 In 2019, the average payment for these same 300 codes reimbursed 43% more when performed in an outpatient hospital setting compared to an office setting.
-By 2024, this disparity had ballooned to 124% on average.
+By 2025, this disparity had ballooned to 124% on average.
 As reimbursements for high-technology procedures decrease in the office setting, the same services provided in the hospital show significant increases.
 This dynamic further drives hospital consolidation and reduces the number of specialists in lower cost settings.
-A 2023 multi-specialty survey of predominantly non-hospital physicians contained the following key findings:

 Office-Based Center Closures Are Correlated with Health System Consolidation